 (10 October - 30 weeks) + 2 weeks

 On the few records where gestational age is not recorded or available at registration, the length of pregnancy from conception to stillbirth is assumed to be 33 weeks.

-For conceptions in 1980 and earlier years, the date of conception is taken as the date of the start of the last menstrual period, plus 2 weeks.
+For conceptions in 1980 and earlier years, the date of conception is taken as the date of the start of the last menstrual period, plus two weeks.
 For conceptions in 1981 and subsequent years, gestational age has been collected on all notifications of abortions.
-The date of conception for abortions is therefore estimated as the date of termination less the stated gestational age plus 2 weeks to allow for conception.
+The date of conception for abortions is therefore estimated as the date of termination less the stated gestational age plus two weeks to allow for conception.

 For example, if a gestational age is 10 weeks and date of termination is 10 October, then date of conception is:

 (10 October - 10 weeks) + 2 weeks

 1 August + 2 weeks = 15 August